TOAST-DOCS/Gamebase/zh/oper-member.md

 ### Ban History
 ![image alt](http://static.toastoven.net/prod_gamebase/Operators_Guide/Console_Member_BanHistory1_1.0.png)

-Can retrieve ban history of a searched user.<br />
+Can retrieve ban history of a searched user.
-Can search by date, and history data can be retrieved up to 1 month (30 days).<br />
+Can search by date, and history data can be retrieved up to 1 month (30 days).

 - **Start Date**: Start time to apply banning
 - **End Date**: End time to apply banning